ElementAstro/atom-docs/src/content/docs/en/system/os.md

 // Access individual fields like systemInfo.sysname, systemInfo.release, etc.
 ```

-This documentation provides detailed information about various C++ system utility functions along with usage examples and expected outputs.
+This provides detailed information about various C++ system utility functions along with usage examples and expected outputs.
 Ensure to replace placeholder paths like `"/path/to/directory"` with actual paths when testing these functions in your implementation.